rstudio/chromote/README.md

 ### Commands and Events

-The Chrome Devtools Protocol has two types of methods: *commands* and *events*.
+The Chrome DevTools Protocol has two types of methods: *commands* and *events*.
 The methods used in the previous examples are commands.
 That is, they tell the browser to do something; the browser does it, and then sends back some data.